This article has been updated.

 Hot 100 Peak Position: 9 (2000)

-After her debut album made her a bubblegum pop star, Spears declared, "I'm not that innocent" on the title cut to her sophomore album, which peaked at No. 9 on the Hot 100.
+After her debut album made her a bubblegum pop star, Spears declared, "I'm not that innocent" on the title cut to her sophomore album.
 "Oops" will forever be remembered as the song Spears performed at the MTV VMA's in a risque, skin-colored outfit.

 Hot 100 Peak Position: 9 (2004)